Blue Waters Bluegrass Festival

 Q: What should I bring?

-A: Lawn chair/blanket, swimsuit, sweater, sunscreen, bug repellent, sunglasses, food and drinks (no glass, alcohol allowed), instruments for jamming/workshop, money/credit card for Blue Waters/band merchandise and vendors, friends and family, and a smile.
+A: Lawn chair/blanket, swimsuit, sweater, sunscreen, bug repellent, sunglasses, food and drinks (no glass), instruments for jamming/workshop, money/credit card for Blue Waters/band merchandise and vendors, friends and family, and a smile.
 You are welcome to bring your own picnic food, although we also have plenty of food vendors.
 There are picnic tables available near the back of the viewing area.
 Please do not bring high-back chairs or umbrellas or anything that might restrict the viewing of folks behind you.

 Q: How early can we begin camping at the festival site?